This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Combine the dry ingredients in a large bowl.
-Add the warm milk and butter and stir until a dough forms.
+- Mix the remaining dry ingredients in a large bowl.

 - Knead the dough into a ball and cover to rise for 1-2 hours.
 Dough should almost double in size.
 TIP: leave to rise in a warm area.

-- Once dough has risen, flatten it and divide it into 8 pieces.
+- Separate it into 8 equal pieces.

-- Roll each piece into a ball and flatten it to about 4 inches wide.
+- Roll each piece into a ball and flatten it to about 3-4 inches wide.

 - Place 1 tablespoon of filling in the center of each dough circle.